Enforcement agents and unpaid council tax

-If your possessions are subject to a Controlled Goods Agreements then you cannot dispose of them without the Enforcement Agent’s permission.
+If your possessions are subject to a Controlled Goods Agreements, you cannot dispose of them without the Enforcement Agent’s permission.

 If you fail to maintain a payment arrangement and you have signed a Controlled Goods Agreement, the Enforcement Agent may re-enter your property in order to take the goods listed on the agreement.

-If the Enforcement Agent attends your property to remove goods for sale you will incur further fees of £110.00 (plus 7.5% of the value of the debt that exceeds £1,500.00).
-You may also be charged additional disbursements such as storage fees and Auctioneers fees.
+If the Enforcement Agent attends your property to remove goods for sale, you will incur further fees of £110.00 (plus 7.5% of the value of the debt that exceeds £1,500.00).
+You may also be charged additional costs such as storage fees and auctioneers fees.

 Entering your property

-Enforcement Agents may enter or re-enter premises on any day of the week after 6.00 am and before 9.00 pm via any door or usual means by which entry is gained.
+Enforcement Agents may enter or re-enter premises on any day of the week after 6.00am and before 9.00pm .
+They can enter any door by which usual entry is gained.

 What goods the Enforcement Agents can take

-The Enforcement Agents is allowed to remove any of your goods, other than those required to meet your family's and your own basic domestic needs i.e. clothing and bedding, or those goods such as tools, required personally by you in your employment, provided their value is less than £1,350.
+The Enforcement Agent is allowed to remove any of your goods, other than those required to meet your family's and your own basic domestic needs, for example, clothing and bedding.
+We will not remove goods required personally by you in your employment, such as tools, provided their value is less than £1,350.